 The government has thousands law enforcement officers, teams of prosecutors, and billions of dollars of resources to carry out its mission of incarcerating individuals at a historic rate.
-Choosing a criminal defense attorney can be one of the most important decisions an individual may make in his/her life.
+If you’ve been accused of a crime, choosing a criminal defense attorney can be one of the most important decisions you may make in your life.
 Our proven team approach tilts the scales back in your favor.

 With over 100 years of combined legal experience in Kentucky, our team of attorneys at Baldani Law Group have tried some of the highest profile cases across the Commonwealth.
 We use that extensive and local experience to aggressively fight for the most favorable outcome for our clients.
 Our mission is to protect the innocent, seek mercy for those who have made a mistake, and make sure they are treated in accordance with the standards and principles of justice.